simonjvardy/BI-Team-5/README.md

 #### Fonts ####

+We have chosen [Josefin](https://fonts.google.com/specimen/Josefin+Sans?query=jose#standard-styles) for all of the headers and [Raleway](https://fonts.google.com/specimen/Raleway?query=ralew#standard-styles) the rest of the text.
 #### Colours ####

 We have chosen the colour that say *"coffee now please!"*, applealing to the eye and also compliments the design of the project.